 As a Christian, I wondered what I might learn from how Jesus lived and what he taught his disciples about relationships.
 I decided to start with the Gospel of Matthew and then build upon my knowledge.
 I’m not a theologian and I’m sure I have personal biases … but wanted to share what I’ve learned.
 Here are some thoughts on making choices about investing in relationships:

 Invest in people who respond to me

 In the Gospel of Matthew, chapter 22:1-14, Jesus tells a parable about inviting people and noticing who responds.
 He compares the kingdom of heaven to a wedding banquet prepared by a king for his son.

 When the meal is (finally) ready, the king sends his servants to tell the invited guests that it’s time for the celebration.
 But the A-list guests refuse to come.
 They claim busyness at best or show disrespect at worst.
-So, a second batch of guests, and then another, is invited — until the banquet hall is full.
+So, the second batch of guests, and then another, is invited — until the banquet hall is full.

 Sadly, there is one guest who refuses to put on wedding clothes supplied to him.
-The incident sounds like an under-dressed patron demanding a seat in a fine-dining restaurant, while shunning the suit jacket that’s being quietly offered.
+The incident sounds like an under-dressed patron demanding a seat in a fine-dining restaurant while shunning the suit jacket that’s being quietly offered.
 When the guest refuses the special clothing, he’s condemned.

-The story has deep implications about many types of relationships.
+The story has deep implications for many types of relationships.
 But what I’ve gleaned in regard to friendships and professional relationships is that I should invest in relationships with people who say “yes” to my invitations.
 They’re the ones who want to go hiking with me, eat dinner with me, or collaborate on a project with me.